 THE LUCY BYRD PEGAU AWARD

-I am pleased to present this award to D’vine Straughter.
+I am so very happy to present this award to: Jules Zinn Rowthorn.

-The Sarah B. MacLennan Humanities Award is given in her honor by a former student.
-Miss MacLennan taught history of art at Miss Porter’s School from 1930 to 1969.
-For generations, under her tutelage colors exploded, forms emerged, and styles evolved.
+THE SARAH B. MACLENNAN HUMANITIES AWARD is given in her honor by a former student.
+Miss MacLennan taught the history of art at Miss Porter’s School from 1930 to 1969.
+For generations, under her tutelage, colors exploded, forms emerged, and styles evolved.
 Her favorite pupils were not those who rapidly parroted facts, but those with an instinctive reaction to the art.